How Does Student Finance Work? A UK Guide

 Student Loans Company http://media.slc.co.uk/repayment/qsg

-The application for both the Tuition Fee Loan and Maintenance Loan is completed in one single online process via the official GOV.UK website.
+Applications for the Tuition Fee Loan and Maintenance Loan are done in one online process via GOV.UK.

 Here is your step-by-step guide: